 The UNSW Business School subscribes to a variety of financial datasets commonly used by many of the world's top researchers.
 These subscriptions provide staff with the necessary infrastructure to produce world class research in the financial, accounting, economic and business disciplines.

-In addition to support available from UNSW's Research Strategy and Partnerships Office and Grants Management Office, the Business School provides assistance to staff applying for external funding.
+In addition, to support available from UNSW's Research Strategy and Partnerships Office and Research Grants and Contracts, the Business School provides assistance to staff applying for external funding.
 Independent external experts are engaged to assist researchers at the Business School interested in applying for ARC Grants.

 Our Business School Research Development Manager is available to assist with formulating, reviewing and providing strategic advice for all competitive research funding proposals, facilitating engagement with other UNSW researchers and external organisations and coordinating major research funding proposals across multiple faculties and teams of researchers.